Clemapfel/jluna/docs/manual.md

 T unbox(unsafe::Value*);
 ```

-As an example, consider the following C++-side value:
+Where `T` is the type of the resulting C++-side value

+A simple example would be the following:

 ```cpp
 char cpp_side = 120;